 But the art of culture-building remains a thornier challenge – one that our ancestral utopias knew all too well.
 One aspect of that struggle is that business models for many intentional communities remain elusive, or unformed.
 Self-sufficiency, for example, often means not taking advantage of economies of scale that can support growing populations.
 At the same time, many communities are chagrined to find themselves servicing voyeurs and tourists for needed cash, which brings ‘mission drift’ to their organisations and a departure from their founding vision.
 That said, contemporary communities can benefit from the rise of freelancers and digital working, which reduces the agrarian burden and the pressure of self-sufficiency, allowing for more diverse revenue as communities contract with the outside world.
 Amish e-retailers are one sign of this growing trend.

 If today’s communities offer escape from the cult of individualism only to end up being ‘walled gardens’ for a privileged class of bohemians, entrepreneurs or spiritual seekers, then perhaps, for all their material success, they might yet be said to have failed.
 Whether today’s collaborative experiments will create tentacles into more diverse populations or tackle agendas of social justice and economic inequality remains to be seen.
 Perhaps a more useful construct than intentional community is the idea of ‘shadow culture’, defined by Taylor as a ‘vast unorganised array of discrete individuals who live and think different from the mainstream, but who participate in its daily activities’.
 Shadow cultures have the potential to hold distinct values, but also utilise the infrastructure and opportunities of mass society.
-In many ways, then, utopias are only ever tightly glued pockets of shadow culture that mistakenly parade themselves as isolated entities.Make a donation
+In many ways, then, utopias are only ever tightly glued pockets of shadow culture that mistakenly parade themselves as isolated entities.Support Aeon: make a one-off donation